 The U.S. economy has the largest GDP in the world, by a considerable amount.
 The United States is also a populous country; in fact, it is the third largest country by population in the world, although well behind China and India.
-So is the U.S. economy larger than other countries just because the United States has more people than most other countries, or because the U.S. economy is actually larger on a per-person basis?
-This question can be answered by calculating a country’s GDP per capita; that is, the GDP divided by the population.
+Is the U.S. economy larger than other countries just because the United States has more people than most other countries, or because the U.S. economy is actually larger on a per-person basis?
+We can answer this question by calculating a country’s GDP per capita; that is, the GDP divided by the population.

 The second column of Table 19.9 lists the GDP of the same selection of countries that appeared in the previous Tracking Real GDP over Time and Table 19.8, showing their GDP as converted into U.S. dollars (which is the same as the last column of the previous table).
 The third column gives the population for each country.
 The fourth column lists the GDP per capita.
-GDP per capita is obtained in two steps: First, by dividing column two (GDP, in billions of dollars) by 1000 so it has the same units as column three (Population, in millions).
-Then dividing the result (GDP in millions of dollars) by column three (Population, in millions).
+We obtain GDP per capita in two steps: First, by multiplying column two (GDP, in billions of dollars) by 1000 so it has the same units as column three (Population, in millions).
+Then divide the result (GDP in millions of dollars) by column three (Population, in millions).